 • wear cotton underwear;

-• limit the use of sweets, flour products, alcoholic beverages;
+• limit the consumption of sweets, flour products, alcoholic beverages;

-• wash yourself 2 times a day, you cannot use intimate gels with an antibacterial effect;
+• wash your face 2 times a day, do not use intimate gels with an antibacterial effect;

 • when using panty liners, you need to replace them 2-3 times a day;

-• antibiotics should only be taken as directed by a doctor.
+• Antibiotics should only be taken as prescribed by a doctor.

-In severe forms of chronic thrush during the period of remission, antimycotics are prescribed in the form of tablets or vaginal suppositories.
+In severe forms of chronic thrush, during remission, antimycotics are prescribed in the form of tablets or vaginal suppositories.

-Treatment of the recurrent form of vaginal candidiasis is carried out in a complex manner.
+Treatment of recurrent forms of vaginal candidiasis is carried out comprehensively.
 It is necessary to use antifungal drugs for local treatment of the genitals and internal administration.
-It is important to strengthen the immune system, restore the vaginal microflora with the help of bifidobacteria.
+It is important to strengthen the immune system and restore the vaginal microflora with the help of bifidobacteria.

-Many women are familiar with the strange and unpleasant feelings before menstruating regularly.
-During this period, the most cheerful and balanced persons are able to turn into furies or monstrous crybaby.
-To the inadequate psychological state, purely physical, rather uncomfortable sensations are also added.
-Every woman has experienced a similar state to a greater or lesser extent at least once in her life.
+Many women are familiar with strange and unpleasant feelings before regular menstruation.
+During this period, the most cheerful and balanced individuals are capable of turning into furies or monstrous crybabies.
+In addition to an inadequate psychological state, purely physical and rather uncomfortable sensations are added.
+Every woman has experienced this condition to a greater or lesser extent at least once in her life.

 How is PMS deciphered and what is this phenomenon?
-While waiting for an answer to these questions, it is worth remembering that nature has entrusted the mission of giving birth to a new life on a woman.
-It is with this feature that the monthly rejection of the upper layer of the uterine mucosa in the form of menstrual bleeding is associated.
+While waiting for an answer to these questions, it is worth remembering that nature entrusted the mission of giving birth to a new life to a woman.
+It is this feature that is associated with the monthly rejection of the upper layer of the uterine mucosa in the form of menstrual bleeding.
 The process is regulated by changes in the concentration of hormones in the body, which are responsible for PMS.

-There was a time when experts believed that PMS in women is associated exclusively with their state of mind and lies in the plane of psychology.
-With the development of medical science, it was found that this syndrome has an organic basis.
+There was a time when experts believed that PMS in women was associated exclusively with their state of mind and lay in the plane of psychology.
+With the development of medical science, it was discovered that this syndrome has an organic basis.
 It has been established that during this period the amount of estrogen and progesterone decreases, which provokes:

-• An increase in the concentration of monoamine oxidase in the brain tissues, which can cause depression;
+• Increased concentration of monoamine oxidase in brain tissue, which can cause depression;

-• Decrease in the "hormone of joy" serotonin, which gives a clear understanding of what PMS is in girls, not only to themselves, but also to their loved ones.
+• A decrease in the “hormone of joy” serotonin, which gives a clear understanding of what PMS is in girls, not only to themselves, but also to their loved ones.

 Other reasons

-1. Liquid or thick discharge with white lumps, which resemble curd mass, have a sour smell;
+1. Liquid or thick discharge with white lumps that resemble curd mass and have a sour smell;

-2. Burning sensation during intercourse, associated with inflammation of the vagina - vaginitis;
+2. Burning during sexual intercourse is associated with inflammation of the vagina - vaginitis;

-3. Painful, possibly rapid, urination.
-It is caused by the ascending path of the spread of Candida through the urethra into the bladder;
+3. Painful, possibly frequent, urination.
+Caused by the ascending spread of Candida through the urethra into the bladder;

-4. Swelling and irritation, redness of the external genital organs.
-It occurs due to a change in the ph balance of the acidic side;
+4. Swelling and irritation, redness of the external genitalia.
+Occurs due to a change in pH balance to the acidic side;

-5. Severe itching of the genitals and around the anus is caused by the body's allergic response to the waste products of fungi.
-Scratching the itchy surface is highly undesirable so as not to aggravate the irritation.
+5. Severe itching of the genitals and around the anus is caused by the body's allergic response to fungal waste products.
+It is highly undesirable to scratch the itchy surface, so as not to aggravate the irritation.

 Candidiasis on the lip